Initial data rigidity results: Proof of Theorem

 \end{lemma}

-\begin{proof}[Proof of Theorem \ref{thm.global.foliation}] We use $\nu$ to denote the unit normal field of the foliation $\{\Sigma_t\}_{t \in [0, \delta)}$ of $U$ from Lemma \ref{lemma.4.1}.
-Note that the divergence of $\nu$ evaluated along $\Sigma_t$ is equal the mean curvature of $\Sigma_t$.
+\begin{proof}[Proof of Theorem~\ref{thm.global.foliation}] We use $\nu$ to denote the unit normal field of the foliation $\{\Sigma_t\}_{t \in [0, \delta)}$ from Lemma~\ref{lemma.4.1}.
+Note that the divergence of $\nu$ evaluated on $\Sigma_t$ is equal to the mean curvature of $\Sigma_t$.
 Since every leaf $\Sigma_t$ is a MOTS, we see that the divergence of $\nu$ is bounded.
 By the divergence theorem,

 where $U_t \cong [0, t] \times \Sigma_0$ is the collar between $\Sigma_0$ and $\Sigma_t$.
 This argument shows that $\vol (\Sigma_t)$ is bounded independently of $t \in [0, \delta)$.

 Note that the second fundamental form of each $\Sigma_t$ is bounded independently as well, since the null second fundamental form of each $\Sigma_t$ vanishes.